Enhancing Quantum Annealing via entanglement distribution: Distributing non-local couplings

 The Trotterized evolution introduces errors due to $H_L$ and $H_N$ not commuting with each other.
-At each time interval $t\in[t_k, t_{k+1}]$, there may be an equivalent Hamiltonian $H_{eq}(t_k)$ that governs the process as if it was a continuous process.
-Assuming a uniform time-step, its existence is guaranteed when (see \cref{apx:trotter-convergence} for proof)
+At each time interval $t\in[t_k, t_{k+1}]$, there may be an equivalent Hamiltonian $H_{eq}(t_k)$ that governs the process as if it was a continuous adiabatic process (\ref{eq:equiv-Hamiltonian}).